Entrepreneurship

 Profitability (2021-present)

-On July 28, 2022, Donaldson reached the milestone of 100 million subscribers on his primary channel, making him the second Youtuber and the fifth channel to do so.
-With 112,193,139 followers, Donaldson’s MrBeast channel set the Guinness World Record for “Most Subscribers for an individual Male on Youtube” on November 17, 2022.
+Donaldson’s ascent continued in 2022, as he achieved the milestone of 100 million subscribers on his primary YouTube channel on July 28th, making him only the second YouTuber and the fifth channel ever to reach this feat.
+His channel, “MrBeast,” further solidified its dominance, clinching the Guinness World Record for “Most Subscribers for an Individual Male on YouTube” on November 17, 2022, with over 112,193,139 followers.

 Business model